-I earned my PhD in 2017 from the department of Women's & Gender Studies at Rutgers, the State University of New Jersey, where I specialised in Feminist, Decolonial, and Continental Philosophy and Political Theory.
-Broadly speaking, my research concerns the relations between concepts of life, sex(uality), and spirituality in modern and contemporary theory and politics, both as these are structured by the dominance of modern techno-scientific rationality, and decolonial, feminist and queer challenges to this.
+I earned my PhD in 2017 from the department of Women's & Gender Studies at Rutgers, the State University of New Jersey.
+Broadly speaking, my research concerns the ontological and political transformations to sex(uality) effected by globalization and technological development, as well as decolonial, queer, and feminist challenges to this.

 My research has been recognised by awards from the Society for Phenomenology and Existential Philosophy (2014), the Luce Irigaray Circle (2014), and PhiloSOPHIA: A Continental Feminist Society (2015), as well as supported by visiting fellowships from the Institute for Research on Women (Rutgers, 2012-13), the Zentrum Gender Studies (Universität Basel, 2015), and the Institute of Advanced Study (Warwick, 2016).